 A conference is defined by USDA as "a meeting, retreat, seminar, symposium, workshop or event whose primary purpose is the dissemination of technical information beyond the non-Federal entity and is necessary and reasonable for successful performance under the Federal award."
 Please note that this section contains important details for both attending and hosting trainings.

-Refer to the "Travel and Meal Rates" section in Additional Information (page 73) for more details.
+Refer to "Travel and Meal Rates" in the Additional Information section (page 80) for more details.

 Trainings hosted by MFF